-Last night we (Dave, Cedar and I) saw Bully.
+Last night my roommate Dave, my son Cedar and I saw Bully.
 In case you haven’t heard of it, here’s a trailer.

 What we thought: